 How Can You Counter the Effects of Noise Pollution?

 As mentioned earlier, the relationship between noise and productivity is nuanced.
 You might not get the results you’re hoping for with a pair of noise-canceling headphones and your favorite album.
 On the other hand, those same headphones and a white noise playlist could provide the peace of mind you’re searching for.

-Workers in remote positions may choose to create a home office rather than investing in a coworking space.
+Workers in remote positions may choose to create a home office rather than investing in an office.
 This can be a helpful solution, given office noise can negatively affect your productivity and overall well-being.
 A silent space, such as a private office, where you can concentrate on a project is appealing.
 If you are working somewhere particularly noisy, like a construction site for example, but need somewhere to do some quiet, focused work like paperwork, you may well struggle to find respite from the noise.
 Your best bet would be to hire a welfare unit which you could place at the edge of the site, as far away from the main construction area as possible.
 You could then try the above advice regarding white noise or soundproofing.

-Otherwise, you can purchase a set of earplugs, which are somewhat effective in managing noise in the workplace.
+Otherwise, you could purchase a set of earplugs, which are somewhat effective at managing noise in the workplace.
 In short, you have many methods of eliminating noise which will improve your ability to work in a counterproductive setting.

 Review Your Options Today

 As you move forward, consider the following questions: Are you applying a short- or long-term solution?
 Based on past experience, how do you work best?